k21971/EvilHack/doc/evilhack-changelog.md

   cure it
 - Fix: zero out rooms[] in savelev()
 - Fix: corpses showing as rotten after being removed from an ice box
+- Allow player monster knights to be centaurs